MathieuBuisson/MathieuBuisson.github.io/_drafts/pscodehealth-release-pipeline.md

 There is no need to memorize all the possible values for this `MetricName` parameter, they are discoverable via tab-completion.

-## Checking a PowerShell project against PSCodeHealth's compliance rules
+## Checking a PowerShell Project Against PSCodeHealth's Compliance Rules

 Now that we know what `PSCodeHealth` compliance rules are, it's time to run them against some PowerShell code.
-Just like in the previous article, we'll use the code in [PSGithubSearch](https://github.com/MathieuBuisson/PSGithubSearch) as an example.
+Just like in the [the previous article]({{- site.url -}}{%- link _posts/2017/2017-10-04-powershell-code-quality-pscodehealth.md -%}), we'll use the code in [PSGithubSearch](https://github.com/MathieuBuisson/PSGithubSearch) as an example.

 The command which does this is `Test-PSCodeHealthCompliance`.
 It expects an object with the type `[PSCodeHealth.Overall.HealthReport]`, so we create the health report first, and we pass it to `Test-PSCodeHealthCompliance` via its `HealthReport` parameter :
 ```powershell